 What Is Vivitrol?

-The injectable form of Naltrexone®, which is marketed under the name Vivitrol®, is listed among the FDA-approved medications.
+The injectable form of Naltrexone®, marketed under the name Vivitrol®, is listed among the FDA-approved medications.
 Vivitrol® is a form of naltrexone that is employed to address opioid use disorder (OUD) as well as alcohol use disorder (AUD).
 Being an opioid antagonist, Vivitrol® obstructs alcohol and opioid agents that can increase the desire for alcohol or opioids.
 Though Naltrexone® is available in oral form as well, when it comes to Vivitrol®, is a long-acting injection that is administered intramuscularly and helps individuals with Vivitrol withdrawal symptoms and minimizes the recurring urge to consume alcohol.

 Prescribed Dosage for Vivitrol